group44/heis/README.md

 Elevator project for group W-4 in TTK4145 Sannstidsprogrammering

-By Geir Eikeland and Jone Folkvord
+By Geir Eikeland and Jone Folkvord, spring 2014 @ NTNU